MechanicalRabbit/DataKnots.jl/doc/src/thinking.md

     3 │        4 │
     =#

-When a Julia function returns a vector, the combinator analogue creates pipelines having plural output.
+When a Julia function returns a vector, a lifted combinator creates pipelines having plural output.
 In fact, the `Range` combinator used in these examples could be created as follows: